bitcake/bitstrap/README.md

 This is BitCake's set of useful tools that will let you quickly bootstrap a new Unity project.
 We use it in our projects and hope it will be of help for yours! :)

-### What is this repository for?
+## What is this project for?

-This is our humble way to give back to the game dev community.
+This is our humble way to give back to the gamedev community.
-We hope this will ease other studios lives when working with Unity!
+We hope this will ease other people lives when working with Unity.

-You are free to use this code in whatever project you feel like to :D
+You are free to use these tools in whatever project you're doing.
+Make us proud! :D

-### How do I get set up?
+## Getting started?

 This is the easy part!
 Since this is a Unity project, just download it and then continue from there.